 As you’re probably well aware, LinkedIn is a social network for professionals.
 Depending on the audience you’re targeting, it can be useful and worthwhile to have a strong presence on this site.
 Many podcasters use the medium of the podcast to—in short—market and promote a product or service they sell.
 For example, if you talk about business related topics in your program, LinkedIn is definitely the place to be! 🤝

 It’s important to note, however, that the LinkedIn algorithm favors longer posts.
 That means you need to create long-form content offering strong added value on LinkedIn.

 LinkedIn also offers many features that help you promote your content, such as polls and PDF Carousel posts.

 > We’ve written a full article about developing an effective strategy for your podcast on LinkedIn.
 This article is also available on the Ausha blog.

 The youngest member of the family!
 Though TikTok still had very ‘Gen Z’ associations, just a few months ago, the various successive lockdowns and the long evenings spent isolated from the rest of the world have been a game changer in this respect.
 Perhaps you’ve already heard of this social network but never actually used it… Well, it’s time to fix that. 😁

-However—and just like with Instagram—TikTok is primarily a visual platform, so you’ll need to create additional content to go with your podcast.
+However—and just like with Instagram—TikTok is primarily a visual site, so you’ll need to create additional content to go with your podcast.
 I suspect you’re going to get lost in the vortex of TikTok when looking for inspiration… Good luck! 😉

 Share an extract of your latest episode